AnggaWikaNugraha/knowly-headless-cms/docs/ARCHITECTURE.md

 The browser never holds a Strapi URL.
 It lives in Vercel's server-side environment, used by the Astro build and by `/api/search`.

 Strapi's public role grants exactly `find` and `findOne` on the four content types and nothing else — every write action returns 403.
-Those grants live in `src/index.ts` (`bootstrap()`) rather than being clicked in the admin panel, because Strapi stores permissions in the **database**, not in files: a fresh Cloud SQL instance would otherwise start with no permissions and every request would fail with 403 in production only.
+Those grants live in `src/index.ts` (`bootstrap()`) rather than being clicked in the admin panel, because Strapi stores permissions in the **database**, not in files: a database that has never run this code would otherwise start with no permissions, and every request would fail with 403 in production only.

 > [!NOTE]
 > Public read is a deliberate trade-off.
 It is not a data leak — the same content appears on the public site — but it does leave the content API reachable by anyone who finds the URL, open to scraping, and able to wake Cloud Run with traffic.
 The upgrade path is a read-only API token: remove the `bootstrap()` grant and add `STRAPI_API_TOKEN` to the frontend environment.